enricovittorini/nextviewer/README.md

+# nextViewer
+This is a very experimental tool to view the strucutre of a TS.
+Mabe by a newbie just for fun and learn.
+Use it at your own risk :-)

 # How to use it
 The app is made of two components:
 - a backend based on Nodejs and use tsduck for TS Analysis